andrevidela/Research-report/Thesis/index.md

       Invalid ⇒ pure $ returnError "failed to check"
 ```

 We’ve already mentioned how borrowing and quantitative types would help us implement reference counting.
-In this case they have a more user-facing property, allowing programming updates without using unrestricted variables, which loses us the benefits of quantitative types.
+In this case, they have a more user-facing property, allowing programming updates without using unrestricted variables, which loses us the benefits of quantitative types.
 Using _precise usage_ as our quantity would result in the following program:

 ```haskell
 do datas <- getData arg1 arg2